 - Search autocomplete

-- Search autocorrect
+- Search autocorrect (will be released soon)

 Since Magento 2 and Magento 1 extensions offer slightly different features, each one has its own overview.
 Note that the part related to the M1 module illustrates future improvements that will be available in the M2 tool soon.